 - MRR does not include ongoing costs, therefore a high MRR does not necessarily mean high profits of a company.
 It must be considered as a relative metric.

-Increasing MRR is one of the most important goals of a subscription-based business, but generating new sales is not the only method to do it.
+Increasing the monthly earnings is one of the most important goals of a subscription-based business, but generating new sales is not the only method to do it.
 We will be posting ideas for web hosting companies about how to increase MRR in further Blog posts.
+Meanwhile, spare just a few minutes to watch the below video guide covering the essence of Monthly Recurring Revenue with more attention to detail: